Cleaning Your Coffee Maker with Vinegar Is a Bad Idea

 Vinegar has a strong, pungent smell that can be difficult to fully rinse out of your coffee maker.
 Even after multiple rinses, the acidic smell can cling to the internal components, especially in plastic parts, and may seep into your next brew.
 This can lead to a sour, off-putting taste in your coffee, which can ruin the experience for even the most dedicated coffee lovers.

-2. Potential Corrosion of Metal Components
+2. Corrosion of Rubber Seals and Metal Components

 3. Ineffectiveness Against Mold and Bacteria